Football Manager: Which players and managers play FM?

 6. Adam Le Fondre

-Not everyone is good at Football Manager - and while it's harsh to judge Adam Le Fondre harshly, one particular save looked bad for him.
+Not everyone is good at Football Manager - and while it's mean to judge Adam Le Fondre harshly, one particular save looked bad for him.

 The Sydney FC striker was sacked by middling German outfit Paderborn in the game, after expectations grew and he couldn't quite match up to them.
 After his time on the scrapheap, Le Fondre went to Fiorentina.